 - You must not light a campfire on, or remove wood from, island National Parks or cays

 - Some island National Parks do not permit generators and compressors.
-Visit the NPSR website to find out where you can and can't use a generator.
+Visit this website to find out where you can and can't use a generator.